-For PY2024, HHFDC anticipates the receipt of \$3,000,000 in HOME funds, which will be awarded to the County of Hawaii, in accordance with HHFDC's rotation schedule.
-The County of Hawaii's planned HOME funding allocation for PY2024 is shown in the attached "HOME Exhibit A." DHS-BESSD's HPO receives annual formula allocations of the HOPWA grant and administers the program for the counties of Hawaii, Kauai, and Maui.
-In PY2024, the State anticipates receiving \$300,000 in HOPWA funds which will be utilized to promote decent, affordable housing and suitable living environments for persons with HIV/AIDS.
+For PY2024, HHFDC anticipates the receipt of \$3,000,000 in HOME funds, which will be awarded to Hawaii County in accordance with HHFDC's rotation schedule.
+Hawaii County's planned HOME funding allocation for PY2024 is shown in the attached "HOME Exhibit A." DHS-BESSD HPO receives annual formula allocations of the HOPWA grant and administers the program for Hawaii, Kauai, and Maui counties.
+In PY2024, HHFDC anticipates receiving \$307,914 in HOPWA funds which will be utilized to promote decent, affordable housing and suitable living environments for persons with HIV/AIDS.

-HHFDC anticipates receiving \$3,000,000 in HTF funds, which may be used in all four counties to promote decent, affordable housing and strengthen communities through the production or preservation of affordable rental housing serving extremely low-income households.
+In addition, HHFDC anticipates receiving \$3,144,833.37 in HTF funds, which may be used in the City and neighbor island counties to promote decent, affordable housing and strengthen communities through the production or preservation of affordable rental housing serving extremely low-income households.
 For PY2024, HHFDC has elected not to award HTF funds to the City.
-The County of Hawaii, which is scheduled to receive the neighbor island HTF allocation, will receive the City's portion of PY2024 HTF as well.
-The County of Hawaii's planned HTF funding allocation for PY2024 is shown in the attached "HTF Exhibit B." Should the County of Hawaii be unable to identify an eligible HTF activity or complete tasks to meet the commitment requirements, HHFDC, in its sole discretion, shall seek alternate activities from the remaining Subgrantees.
+Hawaii County, which is scheduled to receive the neighbor island HTF allocation, will receive the City's portion of PY2024 HTF as well.
+Hawaii County's planned HTF funding allocation for PY2024 is shown in the attached "HTF Exhibit B." Should Hawaii County be unable to identify an eligible HTF activity or complete tasks to meet the commitment requirements, HHFDC, in its sole discretion, shall seek alternate activities from the remaining Subgrantees.
 HHFDC may also seek alternate HTF activities from eligible recipients.